- Use Plants as a Natural Mosquito Repellant!

 Tea Tree Oil is the perfect repellent because its strong scent keeps mosquitoes away.
 You can put some on in your hair or add to an aromatherapy diffuser for maximum effect, so you’ll be able to enjoy summer without getting bitten again by those pesky bugs!

 Great Mosquito Repellents: Fans

 It’s time for an outdoor party!
-Fans are the perfect natural ways to repel mosquitoes when you are in a sitting or standing position outdoors.
+Fans are the perfect natural way to repel mosquitoes when you are in a sitting or standing position outdoors.
 The fan will blow away any mosquitos that want to come close, so they can’t land on your skin and bite.
-Turn it off for an hour or two if you need to go inside, then turn them back on as soon as you’re back outside.
+Turn it off for an hour or two if you need to go inside, then turn it back on as soon as you’re back outside.